-The Probate Process for a House – How to Avoid Getting Scammed
+Probate Process for a House in Texas – How to Avoid Getting Scammed

 Without the right kind of trust in place, probate usually follows a person’s passing.
-Probate is the process by which the decedent’s debts are settled and his or her property (held on his or her name alone and not otherwise legally distributed) is transferred to beneficiaries and heirs.
+Probate is the legal process by which the decedent’s debts are settled, and his or her property (held on his or her name alone and not otherwise legally distributed) is transferred to beneficiaries and heirs.

 Common Probate Scams

-- Probate Avoidance Scam – The perpetrators of this scam usually target the elderly.
-It involves persuading victims to buy fraudulent products that purport to help them avoid probate, for example, a very expensive living trust kit.
+- The Probate Avoidance Scam: Scammers target the elderly by persuading them to buy fraudulent products that claim to help them avoid probate, such as a very expensive living trust kit.
 Once the scammers have the money in their hands, they either never deliver or provide a product that is actually legally useless.

-- Fraudulent Listings Scam – This one owes its effectiveness to the popularity of sites like Craigslist for home shoppers, especially renters, and applies particularly to the probate process for a house.
-Scammers research the property of recently deceased individuals and advertise it for rent.
+- The Fraudulent Listings Scam: Scammers research the property of recently deceased individuals and advertise it for rent or sale.
 Then, when the scammers collect the deposit and first month’s rent, they disappear, leaving the people engaged in probate to deal with the upset victim.